th2-net/th2-mstore/README.md

 Raw message is a base entity of th2.
 All incoming / outgoing data is stored in this format Every raw message contains important parts:
 * session alias - unique identifier of business session.
+* session group - group id for this session
 * direction - direction of message stream.
 * sequence number - incremental identifier.
 * data - byte representation of raw message